EyyupAlkis/About/_posts/2022-11-23-version-catalog.md

 [bundles]
 ```
-- the `[versions]` section is for declaring versions which can be referenced by dependencies.
+The `[versions]` section is for declaring versions which can be referenced by dependencies.
 Also you can define your build constants such as `targetSdk`, `versionCode` etc. Also you can see warnings about available new versions.
 <p align="center">
   <img src="/img/version-catalog/toml-1.png" />
 </p>

-- the `[libraries]` part is for declaring the aliases for dependencies.
+The `[libraries]` part is for declaring the aliases for dependencies.
 As shown below, `version.ref` is for getting reference of version from `[versions]` part.
 Also there are 2 different namings for referencing dependencies; `group` and `module`. `module` is full definition of library without seperating two parts.
 And `group` can be used some libraries that share same root, and `name` part differs them each other.

 ```toml
 [versions]